matthieugomez/Unidecode.jl/README.md

 # Unidecode.jl
 This package transforms the Unicode strings created by Latex or Emoji autocompletion back to UTF-8.

-It is useful to ensure that your saved data has a UTF-8 encoding.
+Use it before saving your data to a CSV file.
 ```julia
 using Unidecode
 unidecode("α")